TaijaQ/Nitbit/README.md

 | YOUR_SLACK_TOKEN  | Your Slack API token        |

-## Architecture
+## Scripts

-### Hardware
+### Commands

-* Raspberry Pi Model B+
-* Output
-    + Old Nokia LCD screen
-    + Toy dog (audio)

-## Functions
+**List Slack files**

+Counts all files and snippets uploaded to Slack and lists them in a neat form, with titles, filenames and character and line counts.
+Also adds up the total line count.

+    hubot List files

-### My scripts
+### Functions

-**Annoyance.coffee**
+**Annoyance**

+Nitbit keeps count of the times you repeat certain old memes and tells you when it gets annoyed.
+When annoyed, Nitbit will stop responding to most things.

     hubot The cake is a lie

-Annoyance is a state where the bot will stop responding to certain things or behave differently.
-It keeps count of the times you repeat certain old memes and tells you when it gets annoyed.

-Query the state of annoyance:
+To remove annoyance or warnings, apologize:

+    hubot I'm sorry

+To query annoyance state:

     hubot annoyed?

-Ask for forgiveness:

-    hubot I'm sorry

-If annoyed, forgives you.
-If not, removes any warnings.

-**Listfiles.coffee**

-    hubot List files

-Makes an API request using the files.list method and lists all the files that have been uploaded to slack in a neat form, with titles, filenames and character and line count.
-Also tells you the file count and total code line count.

-**mynameis.coffee**
+**Names**

+Responds to names it knows or doesn'tknow.

-    hubot My name is [name]
+    hubot My name is <name>

-### Other scripts
+### External scripts

-- coinflip.coffee
-- xkcd.coffee
+- Sentimental adapter
-- dayssince.coffee
+- Hubot-plusplus

-## TODO

-[ ] Basic responses
-[ ] Cursing
-[ ] Points system
-[ ] Automatic audio output